sarahrustan/DSE200x-/README.md

 _Data:_ 2018 proprietary national survey (_n_ = 1,200); 2015 ZIP Code Tabulation Areas Gazetteer File (_N_ = 33,144); B25001 HOUSING UNITS by ZCTA, 2012-2016 American Community Survey 5-Year Estimates (_n_ = 33,120)

 _Methods:_ Combine data from mutiple sources to create a variable identifying each survey response geography as urban, suburban, or rural.
-Conduct k-means cluster analysis to determine whether there are clusters of demographic and/or experiential variables associated with attitudes towards opioids, including urban, suburban or rural geography.
+Conduct k-modes cluster analysis to determine whether there are clusters of demographic and/or experiential variables associated with attitudes towards opioids, including urban, suburban or rural geography.

 _Results: Coming soon..._